Common Questions About Medical Interviews & MMIs

 When are interview offers for medicine released?

 The interview offer release date varies depending on the university.
+Universities release interview offers anytime between November and March, so do not worry if you do not receive an interview offer by the new year.
+Interview invitations are often made in batches.
 For up-to-date information about offer and interview dates, please see our university admissions pages for each university.

 What determines whether or not I will receive an interview offer for medicine?